Department of Corrections Announces Experimental Lethal Injection Drugs

 P.O.
 Box 94848

 Lincoln, NE 68509-4848

 If you don't know who your state Senator is, you can find out here.
-Once you find your Senator, click on the link to their 'web page' and you'll see their contact information.
-A quick note or call to your representative will make a big impact, leading into the next legislative session, which will begin in January.
+Once you find your Senator, click on the link to their web page to see their contact information.
+A quick note or call to your representative will make a big impact, as the next legislative session begins in January.